QI Foundations Course: Quality Improvement Science, Teamwork, and Families as Partners for Multidisciplinary Teams

 The curriculum uses a sequence to achieve change, developed over 25 years of effective quality collaborative programs, to guide learners through an effective QI education journey with links to many key resources.

-Available Fall 2021 to all staff at Quality Circle member centers.
+Available in 2022 to all staff at Quality Circle member centers.

 Lesson 1: Introduction